Home » Mechanical Engineering » Jigs and Fixtures: Types, Parts, Advantages, Applications and more.

 Indexing Fixture

-Several components need machining on the different surfaces such that their machined surface surfaces or forms are evenly spaced.
+Several components need machining on different surfaces such that their machined surface surfaces or forms are evenly spaced.

 indexing-fixture